Approved

 4. Shall have minimum certification as a Maryland EMR or higher & maintain such certification while in office.

-5. Shall have successfully completed MFRI Hazardous Materials Operations or equivalent.
+5. Shall have successfully completed MFRI Hazardous Materials Awareness or equivalent.

 6. Shall have successfully completed the following NIMS training.